cabforum/smime/SBR.md

 ---

 # 1. INTRODUCTION

-**This is a pre-release draft of the S/MIME Baseline Requirements (SBR).
-This draft has not yet been balloted to become a CA/Browser Forum standard.
-Comments are welcomed.**
+**This is a pre-release draft of the S/MIME Baseline Requirements (SBR) created by the S/MIME Certificate Working Group.
+This draft has not yet been balloted to become a CA/Browser Forum standard.**

 ## 1.1 Overview